-What candy are they eating in k-dramas?
+What rice are they eating in It's Okay to Not Be Okay?

 Maybe you have a Netflix subscription and binge-watch as many shows as you can.
 And maybe you’ve come across the new addiction of Korean dramas.
 And maybe you’ve noticed a certain candy that’s appeared in several of those shows.
 And maybe you’re wondering what it is.